-Back to School: Protecting Your Child’s IdentityPosted by Sep.03, 2013 in News and Commentary, Passwords and Security
+Back to School: Protecting Your Child’s IdentityPosted by Sep.03, 2013 in News, Passwords & Security

 Most Internet users today are aware of the risks of identity theft that come with sharing too much personal information online.
 But according to Nasdaq, parents may know that their child’s identity is also at risk.
 According to the source, the back-to-school season is a peak time for child identity theft.
 Here’s what you need to know about protecting your son or daughter’s identity as you prepare them for the upcoming school year.

 1. Warn them about online identity theft